-They commonly work on advertising and branding campaigns through a variety of mediums such as film, digital, animation and apps.
+Creative directors normally work on advertising and branding campaigns through a range of mediums such as film, digital, animation and apps.
 They sometimes work on product, packaging and location design.
-Creative directors head a team comprising art directors, copywriters and designers, who execute the projects they conceive.
+They lead a team comprising art directors, copywriters and designers, who execute the projects they conceive.

 In this article: